If you feel “off” more often than you’d like, you aren’t alone. Many people do.

 The culprit to internet brain?
 The mechanics of the internet itself.

 The internet is one big dopamine machine.
 The whole enterprise is set up to give us quick and intermittent rewards whenever we want them.
-The most clear (and perhaps worst) offenders are the social media platforms, with their likes, comments, and retweets that reinforce our relevance and sense of identities.
+The most clear (and perhaps worst) offenders are the social media platforms, with their likes, comments, and retweets that reinforce our relevance and sense of identity.
 But even reading a long-form article on the web has the same characteristics.
 You can click on a link to go elsewhere and be rewarded with more information.
 Or, if you are bored, you can simply pop over to the next tab and be rewarded with novelty.

 To be clear, the internet has all manner of benefits (here we are right now) and I wouldn’t get rid of it if I could.
 I think the internet has the potential to be a net positive for the world, if it isn’t already.
 And yet, like any technology that’s still in its infancy, we ran into the internet blind.
 My hope for internet brain is that it gives us language to realize when we’re in too deep, too often, for too long.

 For me, internet brain kicks in when I am regularly spending more than two hours online per day.
 This is precisely what makes book launches and periods of intense book promotion so hard.
 Internet brain is an occupational hazard.
-But at least now I have a way talk about it.
+But at least now I have a way to talk about it.
 Nothing is seriously wrong.
 I’m just spending too much time on the internet.

 I think a decent analogy is food.
 You’ve got to eat if you want to survive.
 You can’t “quit” eating, and there are many healthy ways to eat.
 And yet, especially with our technologically advanced and highly engineered food—which, by the way, works on the same dopamine channels as the internet—many people overeat and feel sick as a result.
 Imagine if we didn’t have words such as “overeating” or “disordered eating.”
 It would be a lot harder to discuss various types of unhealthy relationships with food.